SecGoal: A Benchmark for Extracting Formalizable Security Goals from Protocol Documents: Formal Property Taxonomy and Templates

 \section{Formal Property Taxonomy and Templates}

-The AIFG framework relies on a structured knowledge base to bridge the gap between unstructured natural language specifications and symbolic verification logic.
-This appendix details the property taxonomy and the corresponding schema used for formalization.
+The AIFG formalization stage uses a structured knowledge base to bridge natural-language protocol specifications and symbolic security-property descriptions.
+This appendix summarizes the supported property taxonomy and the JSON schema used to instantiate formalized goals.